 Brief History of Kappa Mu Epsilon

-Updated from Sixtieth Anniversary Edition 1991 by Mary S. Elick
+Updated from the Sixtieth Anniversary Edition 1991 by Mary S. Elick and 2014 Edition by Pete Skoner

 The rapid growth of universities and colleges in the United States in the latter part of the 19th century led to the development of professional societies in every field.
 The fields of law, medicine, science, engineering, teaching, and others developed societies with memberships numbering into the thousands.
 Local clubs were formed at larger educational institutions to promote interest in special departmental objectives.
 Desire for affiliation with other groups of similar ideals led to the organization of these local clubs into national and state societies.
 In mathematics, Pi Mu Epsilon became the national society for instructors and advanced students who were in educational institutions offering graduate work in mathematics.
 The first societies open to mathematics students on the undergraduate level seem to have been primarily science societies.
 These organizations did not appeal very strongly to those whose interest was in symbolic thinking.